jimevins/glabels-qt-tmp/README.md

 ## What is gLabels-qt?

-gLabels-qt is the development version of the next major version of gLabels (4.0).
+gLabels-qt is the development version of the next major version of gLabels (a.k.a. glabels-4).

 ## What's new in gLabels 4?

-- Based on the Qt5 framework.
+- A complete rewrite, based on the Qt5 framework.
-- Updated UI based on typical workflows.
+- A new UI layout based on common activities.
-- Intended to be a cross-platform application.
-    * So far, it has been built and tested under Linux, Windows 7, and Windows 10.
-(Windows testing is still very intermittent.)
+- Cross-platform support
+- User-defined variables
+- Support for continuous-roll labels
+- Many new product templates

 ## Status

 gLabels-qt has been under off-and-on development for several years.
-It is still missing several features to bring it in parity with glabels-3.4.
-These include
+It is still missing a couple of features to bring it in parity with glabels-3.4.

-- Optional Evolution and VCard backends.
-- An online manual
+However, it is now fairly mature and usable.
+Some minor cleanup is still needed.

 ## Download